Radio teleswitch

 A radio teleswitch is a device used in the United Kingdom primarily to allow electricity suppliers to switch large numbers of electricity meters between different tariff rates, by broadcasting an embedded signal in broadcast radio signals.
 Radio teleswitches are also used to switch on/off consumer appliances to make use of cheaper differential tariffs such as Economy 7.

+As a consequence of the final end of radio transmissions on 198 kHz long wave, the UK-wide teleswitch service permanently ceased on 30 June 2026.

 Service role

 The typical use of a teleswitch is to manage the start and end times of off-peak charging periods associated with tariffs such as Economy 7 and Economy 10.
 This includes switching between 'peak' and 'off-peak' meter registers as well as controlling the supply to dedicated off-peak loads such as night storage heating.
 The use of dynamic switching instead of a fixed timer allows some additional demand management, such as by flexing start and finish times for electric heating loads according to prevailing overall demand levels.

 Some suppliers also offer more sophisticated heating control using the radio teleswitch network.
 For example, Scottish Power 'Weathercall' and SSE's 'Total Heat Total Control' both dynamically vary the length of time storage heating is energised each night depending on the forecast temperature for the following day to help maintain a consistent household temperature.

 Teleswitching has also been used to help level out demand in areas where the supply network is close to capacity.
 In the 1990s, Manweb used such a system to provide different households with different off-peak periods on a weekly alternating basis.
 By spreading out the high peak demand associated with electric storage heating in Mid Wales, the company avoided upgrading costs of over a million pounds, and £200,000 a year in reduced use-of-system charges.

 In the north of Scotland, the radio teleswitch service is also used to help control the local electricity distribution network for resilience purposes.